-People naturally like to carry and wear stones connected with their zodiac sign, and at Mimosa we’re often asked which stones are connected with which sign.
+People naturally like to carry and wear stones connected with their zodiac sign, and we’re often asked which stones are connected with which sign.
 However, this question is not as simple as you may think…

 I’ve tried to find definite information about the subject, but keep getting lost in a muddle of expert disagreement.
 Then when I’ve asked people who really know their astrology and crystals to please clear things up, they throw up their hands and say “Don’t ask me!”
 So I set out to find out not only the connections between crystals and astrology, but the reason for all the confusion.